 But this study also has some drawbacks.
 First, it is based only on whether or not people had a cell phone subscription at the time.
 It didn’t measure how often these people used their phones (if at all), or if people who didn’t have a subscription used someone else’s phone.
 There are also limits as to how well this study might apply to people using cell phones today.
 For example, while the cell phones used at the time of the study tended to require more power than modern cell phones, people also probably used the phones quite a bit less than people use their phones today.

 First, studies have not yet been able to follow people for very long periods of time.
 When tumors form after a known cancer-causing exposure, it often takes decades for them to develop.
-Because cell phones have been in widespread use for less than 20 years in most countries, it is not possible to rule out future health effects that have not yet appeared.
+Because cell phones have been in widespread use for only about 20 years in most countries, it is not possible to rule out future health effects that have not yet appeared.

 Third, most of the studies published so far have focused on adults, rather than children.
-(One case-control study looking at children did not find a link to brain tumors, but the children with tumors in the study had developed them at a young age, and very few had long-term phone use.)
-Cell phone use is now widespread even among young children.
+(One case-control study looking at children and teens did not find a significant link to brain tumors, but the small size of the study limited its power to detect modest risks.)
+Cell phone use is now widespread even among younger children.
 It is possible that if there are health effects, they might be more pronounced in children because their bodies might be more sensitive to RF energy.
-Another concern is that children's lifetime exposure to the energy from cell phones will be greater than adults', who started using them at a later age.
+Another concern is that children’s lifetime exposure to the energy from cell phones will be greater than adults’, who started using them at a later age.

 Finally, the measurement of cell phone use in most studies has been crude.
 Most have been case-control studies, which have relied on people’s memories about their past cell phone use.
 In these types of studies, it can be hard to interpret any possible link between cancer and an exposure.
 People with cancer are often looking for a possible reason for it, so they may sometimes (even subconsciously) recall their phone usage differently than people without cancer.